bilalnurhusien/MedianMaintenance/readme.txt

 Implemented the median maintenance algorithm using max and min heaps.

 Input File:
-The text file contains a list of the integers from 1 to 10000 in unsorted order The numbers are treated as a stream of integers arriving one by one.
+The text file contains a list of the integers from 1 to 10000 in unsorted order.
+The numbers are treated as a stream of integers arriving one by one.
 Let xi denote the ith number of the file.
 The kth median mk is defined as the median of the numbers x1,...,xk.
 If k is odd, then mk is the ((k+1)/2)th smallest